JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](/img/spendbandb.png)

-This Cabinet item from 2011 gives details of 'High Investment Needs estates' and gives cost estimates of DHS works: http://moderngov.southwark.gov.uk/ieIssueDetails.aspx?IId=11030&Opt=3
+[This Cabinet item](http://moderngov.southwark.gov.uk/ieIssueDetails.aspx?IId=11030&Opt=3) from 2011 gives details of 'High Investment Needs estates' and gives cost estimates of DHS works.

-Appendix 6 shows the Aylesbury as not being the most costly of the estates.
+Appendix 6 of the Cabinet item shows the Aylesbury as not being the most costly of the estates.
 We could find out the actual costs of other estates on the list and do a comparison.
-Link to appendix 6: http://moderngov.southwark.gov.uk/documents/s19628/Appendix%206%20List%20of%2015%20High%20Investment%20Needs%20Estates.pdf
+Here's the [link to appendix 6](http://moderngov.southwark.gov.uk/documents/s19628/Appendix%206%20List%20of%2015%20High%20Investment%20Needs%20Estates.pdf)

-Southwark has in any case already [committed £12.5m to Major Works](http://35percent.org/img/Aylesbury-Phase-2-newsletter-February-2017-JH.pdf) bringing homes on the estate up to Decent Homes Standard.
+Southwark has in any case already [committed £12.5m to Major Works](http://35percent.org/img/Aylesbury-Phase-2-newsletter-February-2017-JH.pdf) bringing homes on phase 3/4 of the estate up to Decent Homes Standard.

 ## PSED
 The only Equalities Assessment conducted on the scheme to date (the [2009 EqIA which accommpanied the AAAP](http://35percent.org/img/EqualitiesImpactAssessment.pdf)), relied upon the mitigation measures in place at the time for leaseholders- i.e. the rehousing options enshrined in the Council's [2006 rehousing policy](http://www.southwark.gov.uk/download/downloads/id/1850/executive_report) which included the like-for-like 'propery swap' for leaseholders.
 The 2006 policy and the Council's [Handbook for leaseholders](https://www.whatdotheyknow.com/request/331856/response/818864/attach/3/64145%20RedR%20Homeowner.pdf) clearly state the 'property swap' as one of the available rehousing options: